Should You Use Grammarly? – A Professional Writer’s Honest Review

 I love taking a look at how I compare to others.
 Plus, I can see quick visuals of how this week compared to the last month or so, to see if I’m improving as a writer.

 My absolute favorite part of the email, however, is a reference to my top three mistakes.

 If I click through the “learn more” links, I can learn a bit more about proper comma usage.
-Grammarly found the problem and is offering an immediate solution.
+It found the problem and is offering an immediate solution.
 Instant gratification.
 I like it.

 Plus, these weekly metrics help me improve as a writer.
 If you’re someone who wants to hone in on the areas where you need the most improvement, these emails will help you.

 The Free Plan is Incredibly Robust

-I don’t know why Grammarly did this, but seriously the free version is amazing.
+I don’t know why they did this, but seriously the free version is amazing.

 This is especially great if you’re someone who cares most about the larger glaring issues in your writing.
 If you don’t write for a living but would rather use the best grammar you can, the free version is probably enough for you.